-Additionally, many groups which add teens to adult recovery programs are lead by staff that are untrained for dealing with teens and their own development needs.
+Additionally, many groups which add teens to adult recovery programs are lead by staff that is untrained for dealing with teens and their own development needs.
 Because of this many therapeutic techniques that are applied are inappropriate for teenagers.

-For this reason it is best that you focus on finding a specialized adolescent program when looking for teen drug rehabs.
+For this reason, it is best that you focus on finding a specialized adolescent program when looking for teen drug rehabs.

 Be Wary of “Boot Camps” and “Wilderness Recovery Programs” for Teens